pixie-io/blog.px.dev/content/blog/ebpf-function-tracing/post.md

 }
 ```

-With that we have fully functioning end-to-end arugment tracer for the _main.computeE_ function!
+With that, we have a fully functioning end-to-end argument tracer for the _main.computeE_ function!
 The results of this are shown in the video clip below.

 ::: div image-xl
 ![End-to-End demo](./e2e-demo.gif)